MTG/DeepConvSep/README.md

     end

 For SiSEC-MUS/DSD100, use the scripts at the <a href="https://github.com/faroit/dsd100mat">web-page</a>.

+If you have access to a HPC cluster, you can use the .sh scripts in the script_cluster folder which call the corresponding .m files.

+# Research reproducibility
+For DSD100 and iKAla, the framework was tested as a part of a public evaluation campaign and the results were published online (see the sections above).

+For Bach10, we provide the synthetic <a href="https://zenodo.org/record/321361#.WNFhKt-i7J8">Bach10 Sibeliust dataset</a> and the <a href="https://zenodo.org/record/344499#.WNFjMN-i7J8">Bach10 Separation SMC2017 dataset</a> containing the separation for each method as .wav files and the evaluation results as .mat files.

+If you want to compute the features and re-train the models, check the 'examples/bach10' folder and the instructions above.
+Alternatively, you can <a href="https://drive.google.com/open?id=0B-Th_dYuM4nOa3ZMSmhwRkwzaGM">download</a> an already trained model and perform separation with 'separate_bach10.py'.

+If you want to evaluate the methods in <a href="https://zenodo.org/record/344499#.WNFjMN-i7J8">Bach10 Separation SMC2017 dataset</a>, then you can use the scripts in evaluation directory, which we explained above in the 'Evaluation' section.

+If you want to replicate the plots in the SMC2017 paper, you can run the script in the plots subfolder:

+    bach10_smc_stats.py --db 'path-to-results-dir'

+Where 'path-to-results-dir' is the path to the folder where you have stored the results for each method (e.g. if you downloaded the Bach10 Separation SMC2017, it would be the 'results' subfolder).

 # Acknowledgments
 The TITANX used for this research was donated by the NVIDIA Corporation.